swarrrrn/Suicides-Cases-In-India-2001-2012-/README.md

 - **Standard Deviation**: The spread of suicides across different states.
 - **Variance**: How widely the suicide rates vary across different states.

-## Contributing

-Contributions are welcome!
-Please follow the steps below to contribute:

-1. Fork this repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make the necessary changes and commit your code (`git commit -m 'Add new feature'`).
-4. Push your branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## License

+## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/swarrrrn/Suicides-Cases-In-India-2001-2012-/blob/main/LICENSE) file for details.